patelkathan/Alexa-js-homeautomation/README.md

-# alexa-app-example
+# Alexa-js-homeautomation

-An example Alexa Skill project using the [alexa-app](https://github.com/alexa-js/alexa-app) module with Express.
+An example Alexa Skill for Home Automation using the [alexa-app](https://github.com/alexa-js/alexa-app) module with Express.
+This app will not let you control your home but you can impliment you own actions on response of Specific Intents.

 ## Deploy
 ### Deploying locally